Needlesslord/PHYSICS2-Racing_Game/README.md

 The games is a simple racing game against the clock with 5 vehicles to choose from and the possibility of a trailer with the elements theme.

-The game has been made using C++, Bullet3D, SDL and pugi libraries.
+The game has been made using C++, Bullet3D and SDL.